autumnai/leaf/CONTRIBUTING.md

 We love, that you are interested in contributing to Leaf.
 There are many ways to contribute and we appreciate all of them.
-This document gives a rough overview of how you can contribute to Autumn.
+This document gives a rough overview of how you can contribute to Leaf.

 * [Pull Requests](#pull-requests)
 * [Bug Reports](#bug-reports)